Query Letter (&Synopsis) Advice

 Literary Agents Introduction

 The first thing I stumbled across about literary agents was warnings against disreputable agents and frauds.
-If you haven’t read up on this, there’s good general information and tips on what to be wary of on Science Fiction Writer’s of America.
+If you haven’t read up on this, there’s good general information and tips on what to be wary of on Science Fiction Writers of America.

-For the basics Eg. ‘why do you need a literary agent?’ ‘how do I submit?’ etc see AgentQuery.
+The Basics Eg. ‘why do you need a literary agent?’ ‘how do I submit?’ etc see AgentQuery.

 I’ve listed four databases for finding literary agents below.
 You can also (if you write an AMAZING pitch, find them in twitter pitch parties.
 More info in this post).